javatechy/concepts/concepts/java/collections.md

 + **Queue :** Typically order elements in FIFO order except exceptions like PriorityQueue.
+        ** Priority queue always outputs the minimum element from the queue when remove() method is called, no matter what the sequence of input is.

 + **Deque :** Elements can be inserted and removed at both ends.
 Allows both LIFO and FIFO.